1:1 With Graham Media Group: Handling the Challenges of Broadcasting in a Pandemic and Building Viewer Membership.

 For an industry steeped in a feet-on-the-ground, working side-by-side mentality, overcoming the challenges COVID-19 restrictions presented to TV broadcasters has been no easy feat.

-Recently, I sat down with Jonathan Beard, Director of Digital Product Development for Graham Media Group, and Arc XP customer, to discuss how Graham and their regional broadcast affiliates have handled the challenges of the pandemic and how they’re rethinking the traditional broadcast viewer relationship.
+Recently, I sat down with Jonathan Beard, Director of Digital Product Development for Graham Media Group, an Arc XP customer, to discuss how Graham and their regional broadcast affiliates have handled the challenges of the pandemic and how they’re rethinking the traditional broadcast viewer relationship.